Abdulrahman-Mostafa10/SWE-Labs/README.md

 - I had the privilege of working with [Salma Muhammed](https://github.com/salmamuhammede).

 ## Lab Five
-The lab focused on good software design features, OOP pillars, and SOLID principles.
+The lab focused on good Software Design Features, OOP pillars, and SOLID principles.

+## Lab Six
+The lab focused on understanding the value added by Design Patterns and implemented Singleton, Observer, and Decorator patterns.